Room 405

 Detective Superintendent James Paterson Izatt Stirling and Clackmann and Strathclyde Police

-The Man James Paterson Izatt (Jim) was born on Friday 2nd October 1931 at Borrowston House, Borrowstounness (Bo'ness), West Lothian, Scotland son of John Paterson, a Bookbinder and Margaret Steel nee Sorley, a Newsagent Sales Assistant.
+The Man James Paterson Izatt (Jim) was born on Friday 2nd October 1931 at Borrowston House, Borrowstounness (Bo'ness), West Lothian, Scotland son of John Paterson a bookbinder and Margaret Steel nee Sorley, a Newsagent Sales Assistant.
 He had one younger sister: Isabella McNee born in 1934.

 Jim was also Charter President of the Rotary Club of Kilsyth from 1974-75 and one of his police schemes was a converted double decker bus, kitted out with crime prevention displays, sponsored by RC Kilsyth and provided by Walter Alexander Coachbuilders, Falkirk.
+In 1977, he was awarded the Silver Jubilee Medal 1977 as Detective Superintendent, returning to uniform thereafter.

 Following retirement Jim joined the Stakis Leisure Group and went on to become the U.K. Head of Security, a role that involved a great deal of travelling around the country and overseas.